khval/AmosKittens/README.md

 What we know is that Amos Pro was published by Europress they had the copyright, but the source code was released as BSD style license by clickteam, I believe it was also under MIT license for a while, François Lionet later wonted to change License to GPL style license, on Facebook groups, we do not need the source, and we should not use it, for this project.

+There is no such thing as abandonware in copyright laws, just because its not on sale does man you have right to distribute commercial software. what suggest is linking to official sites that have right download software from, or a provide links to sites where you can buy it.
+But there some thing called public domain, only some forgot to include copyright notice, or copyrighted thing is over 70 years, end up in public domain.
+Or if license is public domain license.

 And finally, I do not have any right to orginal trademarks, like the graphics / logos / designs, I do not own the “Amos The Creator”, "Amos 3D“, "Easy Amos”, “Amos Professional”, or any of these names, so please do not bundle trademarked graphics / designs with this package.
 I’m not responsible for breach of copyright or trademark.
 If trademarks are being protected or not is also unclear as this point.

-There is no such thing as abandonware in copyright laws, just because its not on sale does man you have right to distribute commercial software. what suggest is linking to official sites that have right download software from, or a provide links to sites where you can buy it.

 Amos Kittens is only legal because the patents if any have expired, they are limited to 20 years.
 "Amos" is a common name like Stave or Fredrik, so should not be a issue to use.